 Anyone with suspected scarab activity can contact the entomology team via this blog.

-Further information on scarabs, and soil insect monitoring strategies can be found at the QDAFF website.
+Further information on scarabs, and soil insect monitoring strategies can be found at the Queensland Government website.

 Acknowledgements: Dr Peter Allsop from BSES for the identification of the scarab larvae.
 Steve Henning for photographs of the scarab larva and the damaged barley crop.